dark-voyage/betalander/README.md

 ```bash
 deno run --allow-all --unstable https://raw.githubusercontent.com/genemators/betalander/master/mod.ts build
 ```
-3. If you installed CLI, spawn cmd in any folder and type `betalander build` then proceed with installation.
+3. If you installed CLI, spawn new terminal in any folder and type `betalander build` then proceed with installation.
 If you used the remote session, proceed with it and it will create server file.
 4. Enter the folder
 5. Run `start.sh` file